Qajar Iran: Constitutional Revolution

-Mozaffar-e-din Shah's son Mohammad Ali Shah (reigned 1907–1909), who, through his mother, was also the grandson of Prime-Minister Amir Kabir (see before), with the aid of Russia, attempted to rescind the constitution and abolish parliamentary government.
+Mozaffar al-Din Shah's son Mohammad Ali Shah (reigned 1907–1909), who, through his mother, was also the grandson of Prime-Minister Amir Kabir (see before), with the aid of Russia, attempted to rescind the constitution and abolish parliamentary government.
 After several disputes with the members of the Majles, in June 1908 he used his Russian-officered Persian Cossack Brigade (almost solely composed of Caucasian Muhajirs), to bomb the Majlis building, arrest many of the deputies (December 1907), and close down the assembly (June 1908).
 Resistance to the shah, however, coalesced in Tabriz, Isfahan, Rasht, and elsewhere.
-In July 1909, constitutional forces marched from Rasht to Tehran led by Mohammad Vali Khan Sepahsalar Khalatbari Tonekaboni, deposed the Shah, and re-established the constitution.
+In July 1909, constitutional forces marched from Rasht to Tehran led by Mohammad Vali Khan Khalatbari Tonekaboni, deposed the Shah, and re-established the constitution.
 The ex-shah went into exile in Russia.
 Shah died in San Remo, Italy, in April 1925.
 Every future Shah of Iran would also die in exile.

 On 16 July 1909, the Majles voted to place Mohammad Ali Shah's 11-year-old son, Ahmad Shah on the throne.
 Although the constitutional forces had triumphed, they faced serious difficulties.
 The upheavals of the Constitutional Revolution and civil war had undermined stability and trade.
 In addition, the ex-shah, with Russian support, attempted to regain his throne, landing troops in July 1910.
-Most serious of all, the hope that the Constitutional Revolution would inaugurate a new era of independence from the great powers ended when, under the Anglo-Russian Entente of 1907, Britain and Russia agreed to divide Persia into spheres of influence.
+Most serious of all, the hope that the Constitutional Revolution would inaugurate a new era of independence from the great powers ended when, under the Anglo-Russian Entente of 1907, Britain and Russia agreed to divide Iran into spheres of influence.
 The Russians were to enjoy exclusive right to pursue their interests in the northern sphere, the British in the south and east; both powers would be free to compete for economic and political advantage in a neutral sphere in the center.
 Matters came to a head when Morgan Shuster, a United States administrator hired as treasurer-general by the Persian government to reform its finances, sought to collect taxes from powerful officials who were Russian protégés and to send members of the treasury gendarmerie, a tax department police force, into the Russian zone.
-When in December 1911 the Majlis unanimously refused a Russian ultimatum demanding Shuster's dismissal, Russian troops, already in the country, moved to occupy the capital.
-To prevent this, on 20 December, Bakhtiari chiefs and their troops surrounded the Majles building, forced acceptance of the Russian ultimatum, and shut down the assembly, once again suspending the constitution.
+In December 1911, the Majlis unanimously rejected a Russian ultimatum calling for the dismissal of Morgan Shuster, the American financial advisor to the government.
+Russian troops already stationed in Iran then advanced toward the capital.
+On 20 December, in order to avert a Russian occupation, Bakhtiari chiefs and their forces surrounded the Majlis building, compelled acceptance of the ultimatum, and dissolved the assembly, thereby suspending the constitution once again.